How to Steal a Dog (film): Plot

-Ten-year-old Ji-so lives in a van with her mother Jeong-hyeon and younger brother Ji-seok.
+Ten-year-old Ji-so lives in a car with her mother Jeong-hyeon and younger brother Ji-seok.
 Her father disappeared after their pizza business went bankrupt.
 When she sees a missing dog poster with a five-hundred-dollar reward, Ji-so naively believes that that amount of money would be enough to buy her family a house.
-So she hatches a plan with her friend Chae-rang to find a dog with a rich owner, steal it, then return the dog by pretending to have found it and get the reward.
-Their target is Wolly, the dog of an old rich lady who owns the restaurant where Ji-so's mom works.
+So she hatches a plan with her brother to find a dog with a rich owner, steal it, and then return the dog by pretending to have found it and get the reward.
+Their target is Wolly, the dog of an old rich lady who owns the street where their car was parked.
 While undertaking their "perfect" plan, they befriend Dae-po, a homeless man who ends up living in the abandoned building where they've stashed the dog.
 But someone else is after Wolly: Soo-young, the old lady's nephew, who'll stop at nothing to gain his aunt's inheritance.
-In the end, Ji-so and her family do not appear to get a house but the mother takes her son's idea and starts a business from the van and Ji-so learns to be happy with what she has.
-It seems Soo-young may become homeless after his aunt discovers his duplicity but they later reconcile.
+In the end, Ji-so and her family do not appear Ji-so and her family finally live in a house but it is for a woman who lives alone, so she invited them to live with her and her baby.